skranz/RTutor/vignettes/Reproducing Research with Interactive Problemset - A Guide.md

 ### If you have a hard task put it in an own exercise and / or be generous with your hints

-Even if overal the goal is that the problem set is not too hard to solve.
+Even if overall the goal is that the problem set is not too hard to solve.
 You may want to add one or two more tricky exercises.
 Then make sure that you put them in an extra exercise, which can be solved optionally.
 Otherwise be very generous with the hint, e.g. provide the solution in your hint.

 ### Except you have a very good reason, don't let the user write unelegant, complicated code if you know a nicer way.

 Sometimes you think it could be a good idea that the user first uses a complicated way to solve problem and you only later tell how she can solve it more elegantly.
-Typically this not such a good idea and it is better to skip the unelegant solution and immediatly start with the elegant solution.
+Typically this not such a good idea and it is better to skip the inelegant solution and immediately start with the elegant solution.

 ## Recommended packages and functions